 Chabad Lifeline helps anyone affected by cocaine addiction, offering one on one support as well as group therapy for both the addict and anyone affected by the user.
 Cocaine Anonymous meetings take place at our centre on a weekly basis.

 We are in the midst of what is known as the "Opioids Crisis."
-More than 42,000 Americans died of opiod overdoses in 2016, according to a recent report from the Centers for Disease Control and Prevention.
+More than 42,000 Americans died of opiod overdoses in 2016, according to a report from the Centers for Disease Control and Prevention.
 That's a 28% increase over the previous year.
 Of those deaths, over 15,000 were using heroin, up nearly 20%.

 Known as smack or horse, heroin is taken to achieve, pleasure, drowsiness and relaxed breathing.
 Heroin withdrawal can be intense and often includes diarrhea, abdominal cramps, vomit, physical aches, sweating, and excessive sweating.
 Heroin is usually injected and can result in respiratory arrest.
 Given that dirty needles are often used, heroin can trigger other complications such as HIV, infections, botulism, tetanus, and destruction of heart valves.